Offirmo/offirmo-monorepo--2021-legacy/B-apps--support/online-adventur.es/db/NOTES.md

 * CODE data = SANITIZED + DEFAULTED version of PERSISTENCE
 * BASE data = shared base type used to build the types above
-* SANITIZING = making user-entered data not harmful + normalized we redo it on un-persist because the code may have improved!
+* SANITIZING = making user-entered data not harmful + normalized we redo it on un-persist because the sanitizing code may have improved!
-* DEFAULTING = filling the holes with reasonable fallbacks (ex. gravatar) we redo it on un-persist because the code may have improved!
+* DEFAULTING = filling the holes with reasonable fallbacks (ex. gravatar) we redo it on un-persist because the defaults may have improved!

 ### naming convention